thenudileka20-gif/Number-Guessing-Game-Python/README.md

 This is a simple command line number guessing game developed using Python.

 Features
--Random number generation
+Random number generation

--Three difficulty levels (Easy, Medium, Hard)
+Three difficulty levels (Easy, Medium, Hard)

--Limited attempts based on difficulty
+Limited attempts based on difficulty

--Score calculation system
+Score calculation system

--Persistent high score stored in a file
+Persistent high score saved in a file

--Replay option
+Option to play again

 How to Run
 1.Make sure Python is installed.